Author: Sherryl Andria

 IMG_9613

-Meanwhile preheat the oven at 200 degress Celsius / 390 degree Fahrenheit / Gas mark 5 for 5 minutes or until it has reached the temperature.
+Meanwhile, preheat the oven at 200 degrees Celsius / 390 degrees Fahrenheit / Gas Mark 5.
+Do this for 5 minutes or until it has reached the temperature.

-2. Place the pork chops on a baking sheet over a lower rack (used for convection oven) or on the oven rack in the centre.
+2. Place the pork chops on a baking sheet over a lower rack if you’re using a convection oven.
+Alternatively, place them on the oven rack in the Center if you are not.

 IMG_9616

-Bake on convection mode for 30 minutes or until cooked through, turn sides and bake for another 5 minutes to get a nice brown roasted texture.
+Bake on convection mode for 30 minutes or until cooked through.
+Then, turn sides and bake for another 5 minutes.
+This will give a nice brown roasted texture.

 Preparing the Salad:

-3. Wash the salad throughly with your hands under tap water and transfer to a bowl containing chopped tomatoes, garlic and chives cheese.
+3. Wash the salad thoroughly with your hands under tap water.
+Transfer it to a bowl containing chopped tomatoes, garlic, and chives cheese.
 If you think the leaves are too large just break them by tearing apart, drizzle salad dressing, mix and enjoy!

-Preparing the Corn: I prefer it hot while serving so I made this in the end when my pork steaks are only 10 minutes close to doneness.
+Preparing the Corn: I prefer it hot while serving.
+So, I made this in the end when my pork steaks are only 10 minutes from being done.

 Using a pair of tongs, gently place the corn in boiling water and reduce the heat to medium-high.
 Do not worry if it floats as it boils it rotates and cooks.
 Cook for 8-10 minutes.
-To my content I porked it with a fork to check if its cooked.
+To be sure, I poked it with a fork to check if it was cooked.

 IMG_9620